mixxxdj/manual/source/chapters/library.rst

 in percentage and total queue length are shown.

 .. versionadded:: 1.12
-   Drag and drop tracks from the library or external file managers onto the analysis view to instantly analyze these files.
+   * Drag and drop tracks from the library or external file managers onto the analysis view to instantly analyze these files.
+   * The title changes to :guilabel:`Analyze (x/y)` where x is the number of tracks that have been analyzed so far and y is the total number of tracks originally in the queue.

 .. versionchanged:: 1.12
    Does not generate waveforms to save disk space.